© Smart Data Forum

 A first step towards a national AI strategy: German Government decides on key points of “Strategie Künstliche Intelligenz”

-On Juli 18 the German government published the key points of “Strategie Künstliche Intelligenz” (only in german).
-Drawing from this paper’s resolutions, a full Ai strategy is supposed to be developed until november 2018 and presented at the Digital-Gipfel in Nuremberg.
+On Juli 18 the German government published the key points of “Strategie Künstliche Intelligenz”.
+Drawing from this paper’s resolutions, a full Ai strategy is supposed to be developed until november 2018 and presented at the Digital-Gipfel in Nuremberg. » jump to summary

 It is the declared goal of the government to reach a leading position in development and application of artificial intelligence.
 “Artificial intelligence made in Germany” is supposed to become a globally recognized quality label.
 Part of this is the obligation to use AI in public interest and only while protecting privacy and European ethical values.
 Among the prerequisites for AI these goals are the creation of an efficient IT-infrastructure and robust IT security systems.

 By promoting artificial intelligence, competitive disadvantages for German businesses on the global market are expected to be reduced and the growing importance of AI for economy and research in general are taken into account.
 Additionally AI-supported applications promise advantages in health care, mobility and environmental protection in the future.